Whispers of Eden Book #1 Progress

 Layden Prier was crawling out of her skin, and she hadn’t even left her body yet.

-The whole process seemed to take mere minutes.
+The entire process seemed to take mere minutes.

 And yet, when it had come to her turn, those minutes passed and then some.
 For some reason—some unknowable reason—the door remained closed, her name uncalled.

 In the back of Layden’s mind, she knew she should be grateful for her stolen time—a few more minutes to draw her own breath, to feel her own heartbeat—but she couldn’t keep her thoughts from running to the room beyond.
-What could have happened to make them stop?
-Surely it wasn’t planned.
+What could have happened to make them stop like this?
+Surely it wasn’t planned…

-Only, it wasn’t what it looked like.
-She’d only wanted to get one more glimpse of the sea as the sun rose, the vast expanse of water stretching beyond the horizon, never-ending and unbroken all around, punctuated only by the glistening buildings of the Council’s city.
-To her, they looked like monsters rising from the sea; no hard angle to catch the eye, but curves and smoothness and movement.
+Only…it wasn’t what it looked like.
+She’d only wanted to get one more glimpse of the sea as the sun rose, the vast expanse of water stretching beyond the horizon, never-ending and unbroken all around, punctuated only by the glistening buildings of Nyine City.
+To her, they looked like monsters rising from the sea; no hard angle to catch the eye, only curves and smoothness and movement.
 Beautiful.
 Her childish heart sometimes pretended to see land, eyes squinting so tight that the hard line of the horizon fooled her for the briefest of moments.
 Exhilarating.

 They’d served her well as far as lesser appendages go...

-The whole process seemed to take mere minutes.
+The entire process seemed to take mere minutes.

 And yet, when it had come to her turn, those minutes passed and then some.
 For some reason—some unknowable reason—the door remained closed, her name uncalled.

 In the back of Layden’s mind, she knew she should be grateful for her stolen time—a few more minutes to draw her own breath, to feel her own heartbeat—but she couldn’t keep her thoughts from running to the room beyond.
-What could have happened to make them stop?
-Surely it wasn’t planned.
+What could have happened to make them stop like this?
+Surely it wasn’t planned…

-Only, it wasn’t what it looked like.
-She’d only wanted to get one more glimpse of the sea as the sun rose, the vast expanse of water stretching beyond the horizon, never-ending and unbroken all around, punctuated only by the glistening buildings of the Council’s city.
-To her, they looked like monsters rising from the sea; no hard angle to catch the eye, but curves and smoothness and movement.
+Only…it wasn’t what it looked like.
+She’d only wanted to get one more glimpse of the sea as the sun rose, the vast expanse of water stretching beyond the horizon, never-ending and unbroken all around, punctuated only by the glistening buildings of Nyine City.
+To her, they looked like monsters rising from the sea; no hard angle to catch the eye, only curves and smoothness and movement.
 Beautiful.
 Her childish heart sometimes pretended to see land, eyes squinting so tight that the hard line of the horizon fooled her for the briefest of moments.
 Exhilarating.

 They’d served her well as far as lesser appendages go...